-My beloved John is slated to conduct this symphony with the Royal Northern Sinfonia also at The Sage in his home town of Gateshead in March 2019.
+My beloved John Wilson is slated to conduct this symphony with the Royal Northern Sinfonia at The Sage in his home town of Gateshead in March 2019.

-The most intriguing piece in the programs of John’s upcoming concerts is this one, Serenade for Strings op.12, which he’s conducting at The Sage in Gateshead, his home town, in March 2019.
+The most intriguing piece in the programs of my bonny John Wilson’s upcoming concerts is this one, Serenade for Strings op.12, which he’s conducting at The Sage in Gateshead, his home town, in March 2019.

-While sojourning in Europe Berkeley studied under Maurice Ravel and fell in love with Benjamin Britten, which actually would make your typical 45-minute afternoon drama on BBC Radio 4…
+While sojourning in Europe Berkeley studied under Maurice Ravel and fell in love with Benjamin Britten which…actually…might make a good Saturday Drama for BBC Radio 4…

 Dame Joan was the one who got me interested in classical singing, if not doing it myself then listening to and appreciating it.
 This really tasty ditty comes from the pen of William Shield of Swalwell, Gateshead, who rose to be the king’s Master of the Musicians and was buried in Westminster.
 From his comic opera Rosina (1782).